AileronControlPlane

 No step field may hold a secret.
 Every step kind is a closed object, and the args and bindings grammar is closed to inputs.<name> and steps.<id>.<output>, so a literal secret cannot be embedded in the wiring.

-Wiring the no-LLM seam
+Wiring the no-LLM seams

 The Markdown body